The shattered lands

 Obar'kal

-Obar'kal, the Obsidian Mountain, is home to the Duragar and serves as a sister city to Undrum’kal.
+Obar'kal, the Obsidian Mountain, is home to the duragar and serves as a sister city to Undrum’kal.
 This ancient mountain is steeped in Umbral Essence, sacred to the shadow dwarves, and grants those who call it home unique dark powers.

 Old Oaknimbus